Welcome to Norrbotten's museum

 To date, Norrbotten's museum has collected over 1100 finds.
 The most common finds are nails, window glass, lead bars, fittings, knives and fire steel.
 The finds come partly from the two churches that stood on the site, and partly from graves.

-During the first investigations, many finds were lying loose on the beach after being washed away by the water.
-In recent years, most finds are found in their original place, especially in graves.
-The finds mainly consist of nails and fittings from coffins, but also more personal items such as knives and fire steel.
+During the first investigations, many finds were found loose on the beach after being washed up by the water.
+In recent years, most finds have been found in their original location, especially in graves.
+The finds consist mainly of nails and fittings from coffins, but also more personal items such as knives and fire steels.
 In some graves, details from clothing have also been found.
-Some unusual finds have also been found; a probable driving staff, fragments of silk cloth and two egg-shaped stones.
+Some unusual finds have also been found; a probable driving staff, fragments of silk fabric and two egg-shaped stones.

-The most important purpose of the work in Silbojokk is to examine the graves that lie on the surface.
-Partly to prevent the human remains from eroding onto the beach, which is highly unethical as the site can be visited by the public.
-But also partly because the information in the graves and the human remains can tell personal stories about what life was like during the 1600th-1700th centuries in the inland of Upper Norrland.
-They are invaluable supplements to the historical sources.
+The most important purpose of the work in Silbojokk is to investigate the graves that lie on the surface.
+Partly so that the human remains do not erode onto the beach, which is highly unethical since the site can be visited by the public.
+But also because the information in the graves and the human remains can tell personal stories about what life was like during the 1600th-1700th centuries in the inland of upper Norrland.
+They constitute invaluable complements to the historical sources.

-So far, various analyzes have provided information on, among other things, age, kinship, health, eating habits and how people moved in the area.
+So far, analyses have provided information about, among other things, age, kinship, health, eating habits and how people moved in the area.

-On the Norrbotten museum's blog there are several posts about Silbojokk and the archaeological investigations.
+On our blog there are several posts about Silbojokk and the archaeological investigations (the link below opens in a new window).

 Since autumn 2016, historians of technology at Luleå University of Technology and archaeologists at Norrbotten Museum have collaborated in the interdisciplinary research project Iron in the North.
-The goal is to create a deeper understanding of the early iron handling in the northern area and place it in a wider European context.
+The goal is to create a deeper understanding of early iron handling in the northern region and place it in a broader European context.

 By interweaving iron handling with the people's other everyday activities and the challenges of the landscape/climate in the north, a richer and more multifaceted picture of the ancient societies emerges.
 The results that have arrived therefore not only break new ground in iron research in Europe, but also shed new light on the ancient hunting and trapping societies in the north.